melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

     });
 ```

-And a couple of words about return value of key selector.
+And a couple of words about return value of the key selector.
 If `null` is returned, an object won't participate in rests building process.
 It allows you to have rests for desired objects only.
 For example:

 ```csharp
 var notesAndChordsAndRests = midiFile